 The Litter Less Campaign aims to reduce litter and affect long-term behavior change among youth around the world

-The Litter Less Campaign is a joint initiative of The Wrigley Company Foundation and FEE on Litter.
-The Campaign entered its third phase, meaning it will run for an additional two years in 15 countries.
+The Litter Less Campaign is a joint initiative of the Wrigley Company Foundation and FEE.
+In 2017, the Campaign entered its third phase, meaning it will run for an additional two years in 15 countries.
 The Litter Less Campaign Phase III is implemented in schools running the Eco-Schools and/or Young Reporters for the Environment (YRE) programmes.
 The Campaign aims to engage and educate children and young people on the issue of litter, and encourage them to make positive choices.

 - To raise awareness of the effect of litter and waste on the local environment and wider community by implementing Community Action Days

 - To increase student knowledge and practical skills in preventing and managing litter and waste

 - To improve students’ behaviour in preventing and managing litter and waste

 - To report on issues related to local litter and waste treatment and solutions through articles, photographs and videos